Meet the Staff

 Bryan Joffe serves as AASA's project director for the Ready by 21® national partnership.
 Ready by 21 works with education, community, and business leaders to improve outcomes for children and youth and ensure that all children are ready for college, work, and life.
 Prior to joining AASA, he worked for the Rhode Island Board of Governors for Higher Education focusing on PK-16 alignment and high school to college transition.
 Joffe received his master's in public affairs from Brown University and bachelor’s degree in political science from Tulane University.
 He joined AASA in October 2009.

 Summer Kriegshauser - Project Manager

-Kriegshauser joined AASA in 2014 as project manager for child nutrition, hunger and obesity.
-Kriegshauser earned her MPH in public health policy from George Washington University in 2013, specializing in food policy, school nutrition issues, and chronic disease prevention.
-While earning her master’s degree, Kriegshauser worked to improve competitive foods policies in schools in a national level and prevent dating violence among NYC’s youth.
-Prior to earning her MPH, Kriegshauser was a healthy chef and health coach in New York City.
-She was certified from the Natural Gourmet Institute for Health and Culinary Arts and the Academy of Healing Nutrition in 2006.
-She cooked for people with special health conditions and food allergies, and conducted cooking classes for at-risk youth, HIV positive people, and young children, focusing her teachings on health-supportive cuisine.
+Summer Kriegshauser has been working on health promotion, specifically obesity prevention, chronic disease prevention, and nutrition education, for nearly 8 years.
+Kriegshauser is a former healthy chef and wellness coach, and joined AASA in 2014 as project manager for child nutrition, hunger and obesity.
+Kriegshauser earned her MPH from George Washington University in 2013, specializing in food policy, school food, and chronic disease prevention.
+Kriegshauser studied at the Natural Gourmet Institute for Health and Culinary Arts and the Academy of Healing Nutrition in 2006.
+She cooked for people with special health conditions and food allergies, and conducted cooking classes for at-risk youth, HIV positive individuals, and young children, focusing her teachings on health-supportive cuisine.
 She coached people of all ages in the areas of diet, lifestyle, and smoking cessation.
 Kriegshauser also holds a BA in speech communications from Iowa State University.

 Mlatibe Seidou - Administrative Assistant